 Therapy for Parents of Neurodivergent Children in Tampa

-There's so much attention, rightfully, on supporting neurodivergent kids - the evaluations, the therapies, the school meetings, the research you do at midnight because you're trying to figure out what will actually help.
-And in the middle of all of that, parents are often just... running.
-Holding it all together.
-Not really stopping to take stock of how they're actually doing.
+There is so much attention, rightly, on supporting neurodivergent children.
+The evaluations, the therapies, the school meetings, the forms, the constant problem-solving, the late-night searching for answers because you are trying to figure out what will actually help.
+In the middle of all of that, parents are often the ones who keep going without much space to pause and notice how they are doing.

-Therapy at Wayfinding is a space for that.
+Therapy at Wayfinding is a space for that too.

-This is therapy for you - not a debrief about your child
+This is therapy for you - offering much more than a debrief about your child.

-Understanding your child is part of it - but it's not the point
+Understanding your child may be part of the process, but it is not the whole focus

 You don't have to keep holding this alone.